tnmygrwl/roostui/data/README.md

 Deploying [roost-system](https://github.com/darkecology/roost-system) results in four types of outputs: radar `scans`, rendered `arrays`, deployment `logs`, and `ui`-required files.
 Typically, `scans` are deleted during deployment to save disk space once `arrays` are rendered.
 In addition, `slurm_logs` are saved if the deployment happens on a server that uses slurm to manage jobs.

 1. Login to swarm which uses slurm.
 Go to the [roost-system](https://github.com/darkecology/roost-system) repo.
-Under `roost-system/tools`, modify arguments in `publish_images.sh`.
+Under `roost-system/tools`, modify arguments in `publish_images.sh` as needed.
 Open a tmux session and run the script as follows to push dz05 and vr05 images in `ui/img`, which visualizes two radar channels and will be displayed in the UI, to doppler, where we host the website.

     ~~~ bash
     $ cd roost-system/tools